mhdirkse/counting-language/README.md

 An experiment looks like a function but it has a different meaning that is specific to probability theory.
 An experiment contains "sample" statements.
 The statement `sample d1 from distribution 1, 2, 3, 4, 5, 6`
-means: Draw the stochastic variable `d1` from the probability distribution `distribution 1, 2, 3, 4, 5, 6`, which means a uniform distribution
+means: Draw the stochastic variable from the probability distribution `distribution 1, 2, 3, 4, 5, 6`, which means a uniform distribution from 1 to 6, and store the sampled value in variable `d1`.
-from 1 to 6.
-The interpreter iterates over all possible values of `d1` and maintains the probability of each possibility.
+The interpreter iterates over all possible values for `d1` and maintains the probability of each possibility.

 The iterations over `1 ...
 6` are independent because the interpreter copies its state before continuing with the next statement.
 The interpreter copies its state before setting `d1 = 1`.
 The next statement is `sample d2 from dice;`.
 The interpreter copies its state again before setting `d2 = 1`.
 The next statement is `return d1 + d2;`.
 This means the
-following: if the stochastic variables `d1` and `d2` are 1 and 1, then the result of the experiment being defined is `d1 + d1 = 2`.
+following: If the stochastic variables sampled in integer variables `d1` and `d2` are 1 and 1, then the result of the experiment being defined is `d1 + d1 = 2`.

 A "return" statement signals the interpreter to throw away the running copy of its state.
 Execution continues with the old copy, which is still executing the statement